Mile Jedinak: International career

 Jedinak played at the 2003 FIFA World Youth Championship in the United Arab Emirates, making appearances against the Czech Republic, Canada and the host nation.

 Jedinak made his full international debut in a friendly against Singapore in early 2008 and was an integral squad member of Pim Verbeek's "Socceroos" in the lead up to the 2010 FIFA World Cup.
 Jedinak was included in Australia's 23-man squad for the 2010 World Cup and made his first appearance in Australia's opening match against Germany on 13 June.
 This, however, would be Jedinak's only involvement in the competition.

 Jedinak scored his first international goal against South Korea at 2011 AFC Asian Cup.
 He went on to score his second international goal in the following match of the tournament against Bahrain.

-In the absence of incumbent captain Lucas Neill, Jedinak was handed the captaincy for Australia's 3–4 friendly loss to Ecuador.
+In the absence of incumbent captain Lucas Neill, Jedinak was handed the captaincy for Australia's 4–3 friendly loss to Ecuador.

 On 21 May 2014, Socceroos coach Ange Postecoglou appointed Jedinak as captain of the Australian national team to compete in the 2014 FIFA World Cup in Brazil, despite suffering an injury when playing in Crystal Palace's final match of the Premier League season.
 On 18 June, Jedinak scored from the penalty spot in Australia's 3–2 group stage defeat to the Netherlands in Porto Alegre.

 Jedinak was named as captain of Australia for the 2015 AFC Asian Cup on home soil.
 He started in their first group game against Kuwait, scoring a penalty in the 62nd minute a 4–1 victory, but finished the game with an ankle injury.
 He returned to action in the knockout stages, and eventually lifted the trophy after the win over South Korea in the final.

 After initially being named in Australia's squad for the 2017 FIFA Confederations Cup, Jedinak was later ruled out due to a groin strain aggravated in Australia's World Cup qualifier win against Saudi Arabia.
 He was replaced in the squad by James Jeggo.
 On 15 November 2017, Jedinak scored a hat-trick against Honduras to qualify Australia for the 2018 FIFA World Cup.

-In May 2018 he was named in Australia’s 23-man squad for the 2018 World Cup in Russia.
+In May 2018 he was named in Australia's 23-man squad for the 2018 World Cup in Russia.
 On 16 June, he scored a penalty during a 2–1 defeat against France in Australia's opening match of the tournament, his second goal in a World Cup after scoring against the Netherlands in 2014.
-Jedinak scored another penalty against Denmark in the second group match on 21 June 2018, equalizing the match and helping Australia get a point.
+Jedinak scored another penalty against Denmark in the second group match on 21 June 2018, equalising the match and helping Australia get a point.

 Jedinak retired from international football in October 2018.
 His 79 caps made him the ninth-most capped player for the country, and his 20 goals put him seventh amongst their all-time goalscorers.